Reaction rate constant: Comparison of models

 for some constant C, where α = 0, 1/2, and 1 give Arrhenius theory, collision theory, and transition state theory, respectively, although the imprecise notion of ΔE, the energy needed to overcome the activation barrier, has a slightly different meaning in each theory.
 In practice, experimental data does not generally allow a determination to be made as to which is "correct" in terms of best fit.
-Hence, it must be remembered that all three are conceptual frameworks that make numerous assumptions, both realistic and unrealistic, in their derivations.
+Hence, all three are conceptual frameworks that make numerous assumptions, both realistic and unrealistic, in their derivations.
 As a result, they are capable of providing different insights into a system.

 Units

-The units of the rate constant depend on the global order of reaction:
+The units of the rate constant depend on the overall order of reaction.